Xpan22/Response-div-stability-competitive-communities/Extended_results.md

 ```

-### Comparision full model vs divergence only and balance only
+### Comparision full model vs divergence only and imbalance only

-**Table 2**: Comparison of model performance of divergence, balance and both as predictors of stability.
-Model 1 has both balance and divergence as predictors, model 2 has divergence as predictor, and model 3 has balance as predictor.
+**Table 2**: Comparison of model performance of divergence, imbalance and both as predictors of stability.
+Model 1 has both imbalance and divergence as predictors, model 2 has divergence as predictor, and model 3 has imbalance as predictor.
 <table class="table" style="color: black; width: auto !important; margin-left: auto; margin-right: auto;">
  <thead>
   <tr>